deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 because no central key server or other global infrastructure is required.

-## New: Introduce a contact by attaching a "VCard"
+## New: Introduce a contact to chat partners

 <img src="../assets/blog/2024-05-vcard2.png" style="width:250px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />

-With the 1.46 releases you can now "attach" a contact to a chat message, and any receiver can tap it to start chatting with the contact.
+With the 1.46 releases you can now "attach" a contact to a chat message, and any receiver can tap it to start chatting with the attached contact.
 The contact attachment has the [vcard format](https://www.rfc-editor.org/rfc/rfc6350) and contains an encryption number that is used to establish end-to-end encrypted messaging.